FA-Depth: Toward Fast and Accurate Self-supervised Monocular Depth Estimation: Related work

 Similar to supervised methods, more advanced DepthNets \cite{lyu2021hr,guizilini20203d,song2021mlda,zhang2020unsupervised,wangfei_hqdec,wang2022unsupervised} have also been designed. e.g., different dense connection schemes \cite{zhang2020unsupervised,lyu2021hr,wangfei_hqdec,song2021mlda} between low-level and high-level features were designed to obtain depth maps with sharp details.
 The attention mechanism/ViT was introduced to improve the long-range modeling ability of DepthNet \cite{wangfei_hqdec,wang2022unsupervised}.
 To reduce the information loss caused by the downsampling process and recover important spatial information, packing-unpacking blocks \cite{guizilini20203d} and attention-based sampling modules \cite{wangfei_hqdec} were developed.
+In addition, dense structure information was preserved by empowering the transformer to effectively leverage long-range cross-modal depth dependencies \cite{zhao2023sptr}.

 Different from \cite{godard2019digging,bian2019unsupervised,wang2022cbwloss}, to explicitly address dynamic objects and occlusions, additional subnetworks (e.g., segmentation networks \cite{zhang2021dpsnet,ranjan2019competitive}, masknets \cite{sun2021unsupervised}) were introduced.
 Instead of utilizing these methods to deal with dynamic scenes, Wang et al. \cite{wang2020adversarial} utilized one (namely, a discriminator) to force the consistency of latent representations between real and reconstructed views, yielding accurate depth and ego-motion estimation.
-In addition, multi-frame \cite{guizilini2022multi,watson2021temporal,bangunharcana2023dualrefine,wang2023crafting} or semantic information \cite{klingner2020self,jung2021fine,xu2021multi} was also utilized to obtain improved depth maps.
+In addition, multi-frame \cite{guizilini2022multi,watson2021temporal,bangunharcana2023dualrefine,wang2023crafting,miao2023ds,feng2023iterdepth,wu2023self} or semantic information \cite{klingner2020self,jung2021fine,xu2021multi} was also utilized to obtain improved depth maps.